 “Friends look in the same direction”- C. S. Lewis

 Think about who you run to, call, or text first whenever something exciting happens in your life.
-The person who came to mind is probably your best friend.
-You love this person because they know you so well, and despite all your quirks, they accept you.
-You feel secure with them because you know they are not going to betray your trust.
+The person who came to mind is probably who you would consider your best friend.
+You love spending time with this person because they know everything about you, and despite all your quirks, they accept you.
+Their presence is comforting, and you know you can share anything with them because they are not going to betray your trust.

-Having a best friend makes every area of your life more enjoyable because you have your favorite person with you to share it with.
+Every area of your life more enjoyable when you have a best friend to share it with.

-How much better is it if that person is your spouse?
+How much better is life if that person is your spouse?

 Why your spouse should be your best friend

 There have been some significant studies done on what makes a successful marriage.
-John Gottman, a professor at the University of Washington and author of The Seven Principles for Making Marriage Work, carried out a study showing that having a high-quality friendship in your marriage is an important predictor in romantic and physical satisfaction.
+John Gottman, a professor at the University of Washington and author of The Seven Principles for Making Marriage Work, carried out a study which showed that having a high-quality friendship as part of your marriage is an important predictor in romantic and physical satisfaction.
 Ultimately, friendship has a positive effect on a marriage, making it last longer.

 Studies also show that the emotional connection between couples is five times more important than physical intimacy in predicting the success of a marriage.

 A study by Jeanette and Robert Lauer asked 351 couples who had been married for more than 15 years to identify the leading reasons for their successful marriage.
-Having a best friend for their spouse was the top reason listed by both men and women.
+Thinking of their spouse as their best friend was the top reason listed by both men and women.

-Developing a friendship in your marriage is essential.
-There are many benefits to having that type of relationship.
+Developing your friendship with your spouse is essential to creating a caring relationship that will last a lifetime.
 Being best friends builds your emotional and physical intimacy.
 It gives you someone to lean on during hard times and someone to cheer for you when things are going your way.

-We all need to feel this kind of connection with someone, so if you don’t have a strong friendship within your marriage, your spouse may look elsewhere for that connection.
-Finding that link with someone else could lead to infidelity.
+We all look to find this kind of special connection with someone, so if you don’t have a strong friendship within your marriage, your spouse may look elsewhere for that connection.
+If they find someone else to take that place in their life, it could lead to infidelity.

 Biblical friendships and marriages